 Click on 'Done' when finished

 Click on 'Fetch from PubChem' to obtain metadata such as IUPAC Name or Molecular Weight.

-Click on 'Generate Stoichiometry Table' to obtain quickly and easily information about a molecule you've drawn.
+Click on 'Generate Stoichiometry Table' to allow for quick and easy calculation of relative mass, volumes and molar amounts required for a reaction.
 Additionally, you can edit the tale to carry out custom calculations.
 Please note if you refresh the table, the custom fields will disappear.